TechZx/Activation-Functions-performance-comparisson-using-different-Image-Classification-models/README.md

 - Can modify input dataset images size other than default 75x75 (might require big amounts of processing power)
 - Hyperparameters can be tuned in the first lines of autopilot.py for experimentation or better performance
 - For loop for autorun may require big amounts of resources.
-In such case reduce for loops
+In such case reduce for loops or run each for loop separately
 - processes.py can be modified for more activation functions (for more see https://www.tensorflow.org/api_docs/python/tf/keras/activations)
 - The results and graphs shown are from personal experiments